IBM/serverless-language-translation/README.md

 Restrictions:
 Watson IOT provides an MQTT broker, but has restrictions on how MQTT topics can be structured.
 So, only one section of the topic is customizable, the "event name".
-In a nutshell, this limitation keeps us from using self described topics like "fromClient/text/en"
+This limitation prevents us from using self described topics like `fromClient/text/en`, which would allow clients to subscribe only to the language of their choice.
+Therefore they'll need to receive all messages and discard the unneeded ones,

+MQTT package/feed requires a CF app, which technically means this implementation is not serverless

 TODO:
 Create script to create wsk actions, populate credentials using .env files